 So, if you’re going for a cheaper option, purchase a vintage lens and a manual reverse adapter.
 This one is for 58mm-threaded lenses.
 The Takumar 28mm f/3.5 lens is a great choice, with a 58mm thread and good image quality.
 You can reach a magnification of around 2.5x with this setup on a DSLR.

 2. Use a Crop Sensor Camera

-Macro photography requires an additional light source anyway.
+Macro photography requires an additional light source anyway in most cases.
 So, the difference becomes negligible.

 Crop sensors have an advantage for budget macro photography.
 Their crop factor affects the focal length, but not the minimum focusing distance!

 This means that even though real magnification remains the same, they seemingly bring macro subjects closer.